Additional Bond Information

 The total amount of the bond measure is $83.14 million.
 The dollars are allocated as follows:

-Any dollars invested through this measure by the D20 community will be monitored and reported on by the Citizens' Bond Oversight Committee, which recently reported on the success of the 2016 bond, sharing all projects are being completed on-time and on budget.
+Dollars invested through this measure by the D20 community would be monitored and reported on by the Citizens' Bond Oversight Committee, which also monitored the 2016 Bond.

 Ballot Issue Arguments